s4m520/COSC-3411-Alpha/README.md

 # Network Reachability and Port Scanner — Alpha Team

 ## Overview
-This project is a Bash script that automatically scans the local network, detects active devices, checks which ports are open, and tries identifying the operatings system running on each host.
+This project is a Bash script that automatically scans the local network, detects active devices, checks which ports are open, and tries to identify the operating system running on each host.
 It also performs an automated EternalBlue (MS17-010) exploitation using the Metasploit Framework against a vulnerable Windows target.
 <br><br>
 ## Features
 - Automatically detects the local IP and calculates the /24 subnet